wbyoung/lampie/README.md

 Unlike the Blue series switches under ZHA, there is no way to receive events for when a notification expires (it only supports, for instance, when the config button is dobule pressed `property_key_name="003"` and `value="KeyPressed2x"`).
 This may be supported in the firmware and not yet available for end user consumption.

 This integration therefore handles notification expiration itself for switches configured with Z-Wave.
 This may change unexpectedly in the future—if and when it is possible, Lampie will change to sending durations to the firmware.

+##### Matter

+White series switches only have a single LED and do not support effects.
+Lampie will do the following for these switches:

+- All will simply indicate to enable the notification (besides `CLEAR`)
+- If [individual LEDs](#full-led-configuration) are configured, the first LED settings will be used

+Unlike the Blue series switches under ZHA, there is no way to receive events for when a notification expires (it only supports, for instance, when the config button is dobule pressed via a state change on `event.<switch_id>_config` with `event_type="multi_press_2"`).
+This may be supported in the firmware and not yet available for end user consumption.

+This integration therefore handles notification expiration itself for switches configured with Matter.
+This may change unexpectedly in the future—if and when it is possible, Lampie will change to sending durations to the firmware.

 ## More Screenshots